Center for Financial and Accounting Literacy

 Hot Topics

-Government's Financial Literacy Challenge
+US Government's Financial Literacy Challenge

 In December 2009, Treasury Secretary Tim Geithner and Education Secretary Arne Duncan announced the National Financial Capability Challenge.
 The goal is to make sure all Americans get the financial education they need to help them take responsibility for their financial futures.